Dragon Ball: Raging Blast 2: Development

 At the same time the European branch announced the inclusion of the featurette in their release of the game.
 The following issue of Shōnen Jump, a few days later, revealed that the villain Hatchiyack would be a playable character within the game.
 In September it was reported that Europe would also get a collector's edition of the game that would include a pop-up cover sleeve, a laser animation cel of Goku from Plan to Eliminate the Super Saiyans, and a set of scratch off card with codes to unlock bonus costumes that would, in turn, add new abilities to specific characters.
-In the following September 20 issue of Shōnen Jump it was revealed that the Japanese release of the game would come packaged with a color booklette filled with the character design sheets from the Plan to Eradicate the Super Saiyans feature.
+In the following September 20 issue of Shōnen Jump it was revealed that the Japanese release of the game would come packaged with a color booklet filled with the character design sheets from the Plan to Eradicate the Super Saiyans feature.
 It was also revealed that the game would feature another CG opening introduction with another new theme song by J-pop vocalist Hironobu Kageyama titled "Battle of Omega".
 On October 6, Namco Bandai released an announcement that the game was near completion for both consoles.
 The following week, a demo of the game was made available on the Xbox Live Marketplace, and was made available on PlayStation Network two weeks after.
 The November issue of V Jump revealed that Tarble, the character from the feature Yo!
 Son Goku and His Friends Return!!, would make video game debut as a playable character within the game.
 Marking the character's first time being marketed outside Japan.
 Shortly after Namco Bandai would also announce that the game would be released throughout North America on November 2, with the company announcing that the game was in stores after the initial release date.